Blankenship-Daniel/aia/debug/legacy/README.md

-# Legacy Debug Scripts
+# Legacy Debug Scripts - CLEANED

-This folder contains debug scripts that were used for development, pattern testing, or migration validation.
-They are not required for production or normal development workflows, but are preserved here for reference.
+This folder previously contained debug scripts that were used for development and pattern testing.
+These scripts have been removed as they are no longer needed for production or development workflows.

+The codebase now uses:

+- Unified error handling (`src/utils/UnifiedErrorHandler.ts`)
+- Unified performance monitoring (`src/utils/UnifiedPerformanceMonitor.ts`)
+- Documentation linter (`scripts/documentation-linter.ts`)
+- Enhanced test utilities (`tests/setup.ts`)

-If you need to restore any script, move it back to the main `debug/` directory.
+If you need to debug specific functionality, refer to the main debug utilities or create new scripts in the main `debug/` directory.